heckman/photos-server/README.md

 ### Installation

+#### Dependencies

-The utilities `tcpserver` and `trurl` are required.
-Both are avaiable via homebrew.
+The utilities `tcp-server` and `trurl` are required.
+Both are avaiable via homebrew from the `ucspi-tcp` and `trurl` formulae respecrively.
+The `greadlink` and `realpath` commands are also required; they are available in the `coreutils` homebrew formula.

-There are three files to install, they can pretty-much go wherever you want, as long as `photos-server` can find the other two, edit its code to suit.
-I reccomend putting `photos` on your path, so you can make use of its utilities, and putting `photos-http-response-handler` somewhere more out of the way, as it's not intended to be called from the command line.
+#### Source files

+There are three files to install:

+- `photos`, which contains functions that access the Photos Application.
+- `photos-server`, which manages the operations of the server.
+- `photos-http-response-handler`, which generates responses to HTTP requests sent to the server.

+They can be put anywhere as long as they can find each-other. `photos-server` expects `photos-http-response-handler` to be in `../libexec`, and `photos-http-response-handler` expects `photos` to be on the PATH.
+Edit these expectations in the code as required.

+#### Automation

 There is an script called `install.sh` which will copy these files where I like to put them.
-Don't run it until you've grokked its source code.
+Don't run it unless you've grokked its source code and edited to suit your environment.

 ## Command-line tools